litan/kojo-lib/README.md

 scala> forward()
 ```

-* You should now see the Kojo turtle draw a red line i a new window.
+* You should now see the Kojo turtle draw a red line in a new window.

 * For further information see [here](https://github.com/litan/kojo-lib/tree/main/getting-started), including how to get Kojo started with a specific local language.